Heatmap¶

 andmax

-To view heatmap data for other pages, simply click the dropdown box as shown in the figure:
+To view heatmap data for other pages, simply click the dropdown box below the diagram:

-To switch Applications, click the dropdown box, Guance will display the top 5 most popular page views for the application (based on page visit counts), then select a page as needed:
+To switch Applications, click the dropdown box, Guance will display the top 5 most popular page views of that application (based on page visit counts), then select a page as needed:

-When switching applications, if the page cannot find session replay data used to generate the heatmap, it will be unable to display the heatmap page for you.
+When switching applications, if the page cannot find session replay data used to generate the heatmap, the heatmap page will not be displayed.
 You can try the following methods:

 - Check if the heatmap code snippet has been added to the RUM SDK;

-- Check if your application's user visits and session replay data are being collected normally;
+- Verify whether your application's user visits and session replay data are being collected normally;

-- Adjust the filtering conditions and expand the query time range.
+- Adjust the filter conditions and expand the query time range.

-You can go directly to the application management or jump to the details page to check if there is session data.
+You can directly navigate to application management or jump to the details page to check if there is any session data.

 Save Heatmap¶

-You can save the current heatmap page, and any added filtering conditions will be saved synchronously.
-Saved pages will be added to the homepage for quick queries, and later you can perform operations like sharing, copying links, or deleting the saved pages.
+You can save the current heatmap page, and any applied filters will be saved synchronously.
+Saved pages will be added to the homepage for quick access, allowing you to perform actions such as sharing, copying links, or deleting the saved page later.

 Saved pages will be uniformly displayed in the heatmap list: